rameenloughlin/MailPlotter/README.md

 # SliceCodeChallenge

-Javascript project for Slice PizzaBot Challenge
+Javascript project to deliver mail to specified co-ordinates on a 2 Dimensional grid.

 ## Installation and Set-up